-The rating is in the form of a score between 100 and 900 (depending on the scoring model), with higher numbers reflecting a better credit history.
-The cutoff points for different credit tiers — and the corresponding loan rates — vary from lender to lender, so comparison shopping is essential to get the lowest rate.
+Your credit score is in the form of a score between 100 and 900 (depending on the scoring model), with higher numbers reflecting a better credit history.
+The cutoff points for different credit tiers — and the corresponding loan rates — vary from lender to lender, so comparison shopping is essential to get the lowest interest rate.

-Though the credit rating takes into account much of your credit history, a loan application will ask for more.
+Though your credit report takes into account much of your credit history, a loan application will ask for more.
 The basics include your full name, address, date of birth and Social Security number.
 Expect to be asked for information about your current employer or employers, your income and how long you've held your job.
 The application might also ask for your monthly gross income, meaning your income before any taxes or deductions are taken out.

 Even if you fill out an online "short form," it's sure to lead to a more detailed one.
-The bigger risk that you appear to be to lenders, the more information they're likely to request.
+The bigger risk that you appear to be to car loan lenders, the more information they're likely to request.
 The most detailed application will ask about your assets and expenses, including bank account numbers and if you've filed for bankruptcy within the past seven years.
 Whether you own or rent your home also plays a part in your eligibility.
-You may be asked your monthly rent or mortgage payment, and possibly for an estimate of your monthly expenses.
+You may be asked your monthly rent or mortgage payment, and possibly for an estimate of your monthly payment expenses.

-Thanks to the Equal Credit Opportunity Act, lenders are prohibited from discriminating based on marriage status, but you might be asked anyway as a way of uncovering other obligations, such as alimony.
+Thanks to the Equal Credit Opportunity Act, auto loan lenders are prohibited from discriminating based on marriage status, but you might be asked anyway as a way of uncovering other obligations, such as alimony.

 An application should request authorization to obtain a credit report and confirm any information you submit.
 Make sure you know whether there is an application fee ahead of time.